Seminole County Homes for Sale

 Yes — active listings are -9.9% versus a year ago.
 That rebuild from pandemic-era lows is the single biggest reason buyers have more leverage now than they did in 2021-2022.

-Does Seminole County have the best schools near Orlando?
+Does Seminole County have the public schools near Orlando?

 Seminole County Public Schools is consistently the top-rated large district in the Orlando metro and among the best in Florida, especially for STEM.
 That, more than anything, is why Lake Mary, Oviedo, and Winter Springs command a premium over neighboring Orange and Osceola areas.